-But then we started to recall all the foraged foods we have eaten.
+But then we started to recall all the foods we have gathered and eaten.
 Mushrooms, of course; wild onions from high mountain ridges, wild garlic from the woods, wild cress from stream banks.
 Our all-time favorite has to be the stinging nettle.
 When nettles started to emerge around the old barn on our organic homestead it was time for rejoicing.
 Mostly we ate them steamed or boiled , like spinach.
 It only took a few moments of cooking for them to lose their sting.
 And drinking the pot liquor that came from boiling a mess of nettles — it’s both a tonic and cleanser — became a spring ritual.
 We even had a recipe for nettle wine.
 Here in allergy-inflicted northern New Mexico, teas made from dried nettle leaf are one of the most popular herbal remedies for watery eyes and all the sneezing that goes on.

-But again, it’s important to know that the wild foods you’re foraging.
+But again, it’s important to know the wild foods you’re harvesting.
 Some plants are poisonous.
 And even if you know positively they’re edible, you’ll want to be sure they haven’t been sprayed with pesticides or herbicides.
 One guide we read encourages foragers to avoid areas where there are wilted or brown plants, possibly a sign of spraying.
 We don’t think that’s enough.
-Don’t pick anything unless you know for sure that the area in which you’re foraging hasn’t been sprayed, be it the woods behind your house or your neighbor’s backyard.
+Don’t pick anything unless you know for sure that the area in which you’re harvesting hasn’t been sprayed, be it the woods behind your house or your neighbor’s backyard.
 And if it’s a deserted city lot where you’re finding your purslane, make sure you’re picking it well away from where auto exhaust and other pollutants may have settled on it.